 In a Reddit thread from 2024, users shared mixed experiences with Opendoor.

-• Some praised the platform's quick, hassle-free process and competitive offers, particularly for homes in varying conditions.
+Many sellers appreciated the speed, simplicity, and surprising offers they received.
 They highlighted how Opendoor simplified the selling process by providing decent prices without requiring extensive repairs.

 Overall, while Opendoor works for some, some users strongly cautioned against using the service without thorough research and consideration of other options.